ARIZONA HOMICIDE DEFENSE ATTORNEY

 In order to be found guilty, a defendant must have acted with the required mental state.
 In some cases, such as self-defense or defense of property, the homicide may be justified.
 In any case, a person who is being investigated for, or facing, any homicide charge needs a vigorous defense that only a skilled criminal defense attorney can provide.

-Paul Ramos has 23 years of experience as a Criminal Defense Attorney and he is a Certified Criminal Specialist in Criminal Law.
+Paul Ramos has nearly 30 years of experience as a Criminal Defense Attorney and he is a Certified Criminal Specialist in Criminal Law.
 He will thoroughly investigate the evidence and design a strategy to win an acquittal or work to have the charges reduced to a lesser crime.
 If you are facing criminal homicide charges, call the Ramos Law Firm today.